flumadi/PLP-Python-COVID-19-Global-Data-Tracker-Project-/README.md

 ✅Changing Countries
 Edit this line to analyze different countries:
 python
-countries = ['Kenya', 'Nigeria', 'South Africa', 'Namibia']
+countries = ['Botswana', 'Angola', 'Mozambique', 'Zimbabwe', 'Tanzania', 'Ethiopia', 'Uganda']

 ✅Viewing Data
 Add this cell to peek at the data: